10 Best WordPress Plugins For Blogs & Business Websites

-After 3 years of blogging and building 3 different WordPress websites for my own blogs and business websites, I’ve tried and tested hundreds of WordPress plugins and found the 10 listed in this blog posts essential.
+After 3 years of blogging and after building 3 different WordPress websites for my businesses, I’ve tried and tested hundreds of WordPress plugins and found the 10 listed in this blog posts essential.

-If you just started your blog, discovering WordPress or just looking for some new plugins to add to your website, this post if for you.
+If you just started your blog, discovered WordPress or just looking for some new plugins to add to your website, this post is for you.

 In the name of full transparency, please note that this post contains affiliate links and any purchase made through such links will award me a small commission.
 (I only promote services that I use myself and that I truly believe in.)

-Before I get into it, here are some resources that might help you understand self-hosted WordPress better, as the plugins I mention are for WordPress.org sites:
+Before I get into it, here are some resources that might help you understand self-hosted WordPress better, as the plugins I mention are for WordPress.org sites only:

 💎 Bluehost hosting – My hosting provider that I recommend to all new bloggers.
 If you’re thinking of going self-hosted, this is the perfect time to do so, as they are offering a super affordable rate of under $3 per month for new bloggers.